Oscar-T24/MAIS202-FinalProject/README.md

 ## Our MAIS project proposal : an acoustic based keystroke transcriber using deep learning

-We plan to train our model on isolated key spectrograms
+The training relies on isolated keys

-* To run our audio dataset constructor, have a look at  `audio_sampling.ipynb` which records keyboard press/release and computer audio input simultaneously for a period of 10s.
+* To run our audio dataset constructor, have a look at `data_recording.py` which provides the necessary methods to record both audio channel microphone input and keyboard press/releases simultaneously.

-* Then, a short time fourrier transform (STFT) is performed on the data chunked into small buffers
+* Then, a short time fourrier transform (STFT) is performed on the data chunked into small buffers.
+The STFT is applied to a short time frame between a key's press to its release, and a correction that ensures each window fits in a consistent time interval of 0.3s.

+* Data is preprocessed in the following manner
+- Overlapping keys are removed with a pair comparison using a stack that iterates over the entire set of keys pressed
+- Keys that were pressed and never released (and vice versa) are omitted

+*The spectrograms are generated in following manner :
+- The STFT is applied on a time "frame", then all the frames are stacked to form a 2D matrix.

+* The spectrograms are exported to numpy arrays of shape (129,300,`channel`) with `channel` the number of channels (mono = 1, stereo = 2, etc).

-* The spectrograms are saved
+* The model

 Example spectrogram for key "r"